prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 ```

 #### Container
-We will also create a Container component which would allow our users to change its background colour and padding.
+We will also create a Container component to allow our users to change its background colour and padding.

 ```jsx
 // components/user/Container.js